dfontana/ML/thebook/Chapter1.md

 	- Continue until all layers are done and the final output computed.

 ###### Simplifying the notation:
-1. Saying Sum(wixi) > threshold is unhelpful.
-Lets instead note this as w (dot) x, where w and x are vectors of weights and inputs respectively being dot product'd.
+1. Saying Σi(wixi) > threshold is unhelpful.
+Lets instead note this as w ∙ x, where w and x are vectors of weights and inputs respectively being dot product'd.
 2. Then move the threshold to the other side of the equation (making it negative) and call it the bias.
 3. The result is:
-	0 if wDOTx + b <= 0
+	0 if w∙x + b <= 0
-	1 if wDOTx + b > 0
+	1 if w∙x + b > 0
 The bias can be viewed as "how difficult it is to get the preceptron to output a 1."
 AKA 'fire'.
 The larger the bias, the easier it is to fire.